skriems/next-material/README.md

     $ yarn install
     $ npm run deploy

-One limitation though is, that currently HTTP is not redirected to HTTP.
+One limitation though is, that currently HTTP is not redirected to HTTPS.

 Development
 -----------